 The document can grant as much power to the Agent as the Principal wishes, or it can be narrowly drafted for specific purposes.
 The document can also be drafted to become effective upon execution of the document, or it may only be effective upon the disability of the Principal, which is known as a ‘Springing’ durable power of attorney.

 An individual appointed as the client's medical power of attorney, also known as a ‘patient advocate,’ will make medical decisions for them if there ever comes a time when they are unable to make those decisions on their own.
-A person can only make medical decisions for the person needing care if they are unconscious or incompetent to the point of not understanding their treatment options.
+A person can only make medical decisions for the person needing care if the patient is unconscious or incompetent to the point of not understanding their treatment options.
 The law views an individual’s right to make their own medical treatment decisions with the utmost importance and will only take that right away if absolutely necessary.

 To learn more or get help creating powers of attorney, call us today.